andongluis/nlg-blog/docs/_posts/2019-11-19-Language-Modeling-post.md

 ## References
+- Bamman, David, Brendan O’Connor, and Noah A. Smith.
+"Learning latent personas of film characters."
+Proceedings of the 51st Annual Meeting of the Association for Computational Linguistics (Volume 1: Long Papers).
+2013.
 - Brown, Peter F., et al. "An estimate of an upper bound for the entropy of English."
 Computational Linguistics 18.1 (1992): 31-40.
 - Fan, Angela, Mike Lewis, and Yann Dauphin.
 "Hierarchical neural story generation." arXiv preprint arXiv:1805.04833 (2018).
 - Gatt, Albert, and Emiel Krahmer.
 "Survey of the state of the art in natural language generation: Core tasks, applications and evaluation."
 Journal of Artificial Intelligence Research 61 (2018): 65-170.
 - Li, Boyang, et al. "Story generation with crowdsourced plot graphs."
 Twenty-Seventh AAAI Conference on Artificial Intelligence.
 2013.
+- Martin, Lara J., et al. "Event representations for automated story generation with deep neural nets."
+Thirty-Second AAAI Conference on Artificial Intelligence.
+2018.
+- Miller, George A. "WordNet: a lexical database for English."
+Communications of the ACM 38.11 (1995): 39-41.
+- Meehan, James R. "TALE-SPIN, An Interactive Program that Writes Stories."
+IJCAI.
+Vol. 77.
+1977.
+- Mostafazadeh, Nasrin, et al. "A Corpus and Cloze Evaluation for Deeper Understanding of Commonsense Stories."
+Proceedings of NAACL-HLT.
+2016.
 - Papineni, Kishore, et al. "BLEU: a method for automatic evaluation of machine translation."
 Proceedings of the 40th annual meeting on association for computational linguistics.
 Association for Computational Linguistics, 2002.
 - Radford, Alec, et al. "Improving language understanding by generative pre-training."
 URL https://s3-us-west-2. amazonaws. com/openai-assets/researchcovers/languageunsupervised/language understanding paper. pdf (2018).
 - Radford, Alec, et al. "Language models are unsupervised multitask learners."
 OpenAI Blog 1.8 (2019).
 - Sutskever, I., O. Vinyals, and Q. V. Le.
 "Sequence to sequence learning with neural networks."
 Advances in NIPS (2014).
 - Vaswani, Ashish, et al. "Attention is all you need."
 Advances in neural information processing systems.
 2017.
 - Xu, Jingjing, et al. "A skeleton-based model for promoting coherence among sentences in narrative story generation." arXiv preprint arXiv:1808.06945 (2018).
+- Yao, Lili, et al. "Towards implicit content-introducing for generative short-text conversation systems."
+Proceedings of the 2017 Conference on Empirical Methods in Natural Language Processing.
+2017.
+- Yao, Lili, et al. "Plan-and-write: Towards better automatic storytelling."
+Proceedings of the AAAI Conference on Artificial Intelligence.
+Vol. 33.
+2019.
 - Young, R. Michael, et al. "Plans and planning in narrative generation: a review of plan-based approaches to the generation of story, discourse and interactivity in narratives."
 Sprache und Datenverarbeitung, Special Issue on Formal and Computational Models of Narrative 37.1-2 (2013): 41-64.